halildilaver/DeveloopIDE/platforms/arduino-avr/README.md

-# kbpro-arduino-avr-platfrom
+# kivvi-arduino-avr-platfrom

-arduino-avr platform for KBIDE.
-Collected a tools and libraries to compile arduino code in KBIDE.
-For more information please kindly visit at kbide.org
+arduino-avr platform for DeveloopIDE.
+Collected a tools and libraries to compile arduino code in DeveloopIDE.
+For more information please kindly visit at kivvi.com.tr

 ## Manually install
 Download released zip file corresponding to your OS in "release" section of this page.